 How to Spend a Day in Cesky Krumlov

-1. State Castle and Chateau Ceský Krumlov
+1. Tour the Grounds of the State Castle and Chateau Ceský Krumlov

 At the top of the things to do for tourists when visiting Cesky Krumlov is the local castle.
 A UNESCO World Cultural Heritage Monument, the castle towers over the Vltava river and the town and is home to several unique buildings, including an outdoor rotating theater, majestic Baroque gardens, and several stables with a massive collection of saddles and horse-drawn sleighs and coaches.

 The castle is also home to a 17th-century Baroque Theatre, one of only a few of its kind in the world.
 Hand-powered using a wood-and-rope apparatus, and illuminated by simulated candlelight, the theater retains all its original stage props and machinery.
 The theater only opens for performances twice a year, but visitors can get a behind-the-scenes look when they book a guided tour.

 At the top of the places to visit in Cesky Krumlov is the Castle Tower.
 Many tourists who visit the castle skip paying for the separate ticket to climb the 162 steps to the top of the tower-a huge mistake, as the views from the tower are truly breathtaking.
 Dating back to the mid-13th century, the tower houses four massive bells and is decorated with frescos from the 1600s.

 Housed in a restored Art Nouveau house, this museum was created to chronicle the work of renowned Czech photographers Josef and František Seidel.
 The father and son duo spent the first half of the 20th century photographing Šumava National Park (the largest forested site in Central Europe), first focusing just on the landscape but eventually also documenting the everyday life of the local residents.